microlancer/LNREP/README.md

 For successful transactions, both parties will gain a reputation score, as well as the arbitrator reputation (for responsiveness).
 For disputes, the arbitrator will receive a more comprehensive reputation score that includes a review from both parties on the outcome.
 Since it is likely that a dispute makes both parties unhappy with the resolution, this is taken into account with remarks in response to the review.

+## Web-of-Trust

+After successful transactions with or without arbitration, the participants can rate other nodes on their experience.
+They can allocate a trust-level between 0-100 indicating the level of trust they have with the other party.
+The system can then determine how much overall trust a single node has, against all other nodes.
+This can give some, but not perfect, insight into the reliability of a given agent.

+At the end of the day, trust networks are subject to manipulation.
+Collusion can exist between a trader and arbitrator, or a fake reputation could be built in a sybil-attack way.
+So, due diligence is required.